Who do we know has written a no confidence letter?

 - Nadine Dorries, MP for Mid Bedfordshire, confirmed she had submitted her letter but said on Twitter she had done so "some weeks ago"

-- Steve Baker, MP Wycombe and former Brexit minister, confirmed to BBC sources his letter was in on Thursday
+- Steve Baker, MP for Wycombe and former Brexit minister, confirmed his letter to BBC sources

-- Henry Smith, MP for Crawley, confirmed his no confidence letter on Thursday in a separate letter to the prime minister
+- Henry Smith, MP for Crawley, confirmed his no confidence letter in a separate letter to the prime minister

-- Maria Caulfield, MP for Lewes, told the BBC on Thursday that she had sent her letter the previous evening
+- Maria Caulfield, MP for Lewes, told the BBC she had sent her letter

-- Sheryll Murray, MP for South East Cornwall, tweeted her letter on Thursday, saying her decision was due to fishing policy and the Northern Ireland backstop
+- Sheryll Murray, MP for South East Cornwall, tweeted her letter, saying her decision was due to fishing policy and the Northern Ireland backstop

-- Lee Rowley, MP for North East Derbyshire, told ITV on Thursday he could not accept the Brexit deal and had submitted a letter
+- Lee Rowley, MP for North East Derbyshire, told ITV he could not accept the Brexit deal and had submitted a letter

-- Martin Vickers, MP for Cleethorpes, told the Bristol Post on Thursday that he had submitted letter when Chequers first was produced earlier this year
+- Martin Vickers, MP for Cleethorpes, tweeted in November that he had submitted his letter

-- Peter Bone, MP for Wellingborough, told Newsnight on Thursday that he had sent in a letter
+- Peter Bone, MP for Wellingborough, told Newsnight he had sent in a letter

-- Adam Holloway, MP for Gravesend, posted a picture on his Facebook account on Thursday saying the country needed leadership
+- Adam Holloway, MP for Gravesham, posted a picture on his Facebook account saying the country needed leadership

-- John Whittingdale, MP for Maldon, confirmed to Nick Ferrari on LBC on Friday morning that he had submitted his letter
+- John Whittingdale, MP for Maldon, confirmed to Nick Ferrari on LBC that he had submitted his letter

-- Ben Bradley, MP for Mansfield, confirmed to BBC sources on Friday that he had sent his letter in October
+- Ben Bradley, MP for Mansfield, confirmed to BBC sources that he had sent his letter in October

-- Chris Green, MP for Bolton West and Atherton, tweeted he had written his letter on Friday, citing his displeasure over the deal
+- Chris Green, MP for Bolton West and Atherton, tweeted he had written his letter, citing his displeasure over the deal

 - Zac Goldsmith, MP for Richmond Park and North Kingston and former London mayor candidate, has submitted a letter of no confidence in Theresa May, writing in the Daily Telegraph that the PM "won't change course".